osniel993/e-commerce-app/README.md

 ### Local-Install

-You must install the dependencies php:8.2,mysql and your choice of web server [apache,nginx]
+You must install the dependencies php:8.2,mysql and a web server [apache,nginx]

 ### DB-Config